Saints Peter and Paul Parish 25th Year Jubilee,

 In school, we have five sisters that work untiringly and perseveringly.

-We hope that God's rich blessing will in the future, be with
+We hope that God's rich blessing will in the future, be with our treasured parochial school.

 The Ursuline Convent